 Free food – Customers love getting something for nothing so this will always be a winner.
 Sides like mushy peas, curry sauce and gravy are ideal as they can be prepared ahead of time and don’t take up valuable space in your pans.
+You could always use the occasion to cook up samples of alternative species of fish, such as hake, pollock and coley, in preparation for adding them to the menu later on.
+Promote your homemade items, such as fishcakes or croquettes, by offering one free to the first 50 customers or to those that order over a set amount.

 Nominate a local hero – Ask customers to nominate someone in the local community that deserves free fish & chips.
 It could be an individual, a local club, a care home or a ward at the local hospital.